MasterMindRomii/MasterMindRomii/README.md

 - Javascript

 ## Some things I like to do
-- Low level programming
+- Teaching mathematics including statistics :)
 - Front-end development of distributed systems that scale.
-- Casual Full stack development
+- Data Analysis and Analytics
-- Designning and Editing.
+- Designning and Editing Videos and Photos.
 - DSA Problems, I am an active participant in Codechef and LeetCode.
 - Deep Learning, I love to explore the inner working of different type of neural networks and models.